fayzullarakhmatullayev/leetcode/README.md

 # LeetCode Solutions

 This repository contains solutions to coding challenges I've completed on [LeetCode](https://leetcode.com/).
-Each solution is written in JavaScript.
+Each solution is written in JavaScript and TypeScript.

 ## Profile